PavaniKumbam/nodejs-demo-app/README.md

 # 🚀 Node.js Demo App – CI/CD with GitHub Actions & Docker

+'''
+How do you deploy an application using GitHub Actions?

+GitHub Actions makes deploying your application smooth and automated as part of you CI/CD pipeline.
+Here’s how it works step-by-step:
+'''

 This is a sample Node.js web application that demonstrates how to:

 ✅ Build a web app using Node.js & Express